 The student, in consultation with his/her advisor, must form a committee of three T/TS chemistry faculty including the advisor before the end of February in the second term in residence.
 The preliminary exam must occur in the period March - June of the student's first academic year; i.e., in the last half of the student's 2nd term in residence or the first half of the student's 3rd term in residence.
-To pass this exam the student must demonstrate a strong likelihood for passing the comprehensive exam, which occurs in the last part of the student's second year in the program.
+To pass this exam the student must demonstrate a strong likelihood of passing the comprehensive exam, which occurs in the last part of the student's second year in the program.
 In the preliminary exam, the student must demonstrate i) good progress in meeting the course requirement (i.e., at least 6 credits with an average GPA of 3.0 or better), ii) an understanding of their research project (i.e., an ability to articulate their project's goals and importance), and iii) basic skills and aptitude for chemistry research (i.e., a basic understanding and experience in theory, literature, and methods that are core to their research).

 The goals of the preliminary exam are to assess the student's progress and to advise the student on the best pathway forward in the graduate program.
-The preliminary exam is a 'closed door' meeting that includes the student, the student's advisor, and two other chemistry department T/TS faculty members.
+The preliminary exam is a 'closed-door' meeting that includes the student, the student's advisor, and two other chemistry department T/TS faculty members.
 The student is required to provide the committee with a short (1 to 2 pages) description of their proposed dissertation research and a summary of her/his coursework progress at least 2 weeks in advance of the exam.
+Additional preparations for the meeting including a short oral presentation are not required by the department but may be made by mutual agreement between the student and the committee members.
 The Preliminary Exam has three possible outcomes: i) the student is dismissed from the program because of having grades below the requirement, not completing the required number of courses, and/or not demonstrating sufficient understanding of chemistry to explain and discuss the general area of her/his research project, methods, and related literature; ii) the student is directed to the MS track if (s)he cannot adequately describe and defend, with reference to pertinent literature, the chosen research project and the methods that will be used to pursue it, and their progress to date; and iii) the student is directed to the PhD candidacy track if their coursework puts them in good standing and they have a substantial grasp of their project and its context.